linkerd/website/linkerd.io/content/2/tasks/books.md

 This command retrieves the manifest of all deployments in the `booksapp` namespace, runs the manifest through `linkerd inject`, and then re-applies with `kubectl apply`.
-The `inject` command adds two containers to each deployment's pod spec.
-An `initContainer` that sets up `iptables` to forward all incoming and outgoing traffic through Linkerd's proxy and a `container` that runs the proxy.
+The `inject` command adds two containers to each deployment's pod spec:

+- An `initContainer` that sets up `iptables` to forward all incoming and outgoing traffic through Linkerd's proxy.
+- A `container` that runs the proxy.

 As with `install`, `inject` is a pure text operation.
 This means that you can inspect the input and output before you use it.
 As these are deployments,